ashleydavis/promises-for-game-development/README.md

 ### Promises for Composing Game Logic

-Promise have a powerful ability to compose sequences of operations via the fluent API.
+Promises have a powerful ability to compose sequences of operations via the fluent API.
 We have extended the promises specification by adding composition operators to solve problems specific to game development.
 In this section we will look at these new operators. *All* for composing parallel operations, *Race* for completing when the first parallel operation completes and *Sequence* for scheduling a collection of sequential operations.

 #### Promise.All